Top 6 Forethought alternatives in 2026: Features, price, and limitations

 Best for: Teams that want to use powerful, fine-tuned AI without the hassle and cost of moving away from their current help desk and tools.

-Zendesk has its own set of AI tools built right into its popular customer service platform.
+Zendesk has its own set of AI tools built right into its mature and industry-leading customer service platform.
 This includes Zendesk AI agents to handle common questions, smart triage to route tickets, and features to help human agents work faster.

 Key features:

 Pricing: Zendesk AI is part of its higher-tier Suite plans or can be bought as an add-on.
-The price is usually based on each “resolution” or “agent,” which can get expensive and hard to predict as your ticket numbers grow.
+Zendesk's tiered pricing options are designed to match different team sizes and scale as your organization grows.

-- Pros: If your team lives and breathes Zendesk, the experience is completely smooth.
+Pros: If your team lives and breathes Zendesk, the experience is completely smooth and reliable.

 Key features:

-- Supports multiple channels, including email, phone, and social media.
+Supports multiple channels, including email, phone, and social media, in a unified environment.

-- Offers customizable dashboards and internal team collaboration tools.
+Offers customizable dashboards and internal team collaboration tools within its robust ecosystem.

-Best for: Businesses already using the Freshworks suite that need a single platform for multichannel support.
+Best for: Businesses looking for a mature, trusted industry leader that provides a comprehensive platform for multichannel support.

 Ada is a focused AI automation platform that gives you a powerful, no-code chatbot builder.
 It's made for companies that need to handle a lot of customer questions with automated, conversational chatbots.